-The same global insurance company behind HAMILTON's Chicago flagship chose the same architect for their Dallas office — but this time brought a larger budget and a clear ambition: make the lockers a design focal point, not just a storage solution.
-The result is 347 lockers that HAMILTON's own team describes as some of the most distinctive and premium they have ever created.
+The same global insurance company behind HAMILTON's Chicago flagship chose the same architect for their Dallas office — and this time brought a larger budget with a clear ambition: make the lockers a design focal point.
+The result is 347 lockers that stand out in every corridor they occupy.

-Working in close collaboration with the client and architect, HAMILTON developed multiple full design concepts before the final direction was selected.
-The team explored finishes, configurations, and color combinations until landing on a combination that no one in the room had seen before in a locker context.
+HAMILTON developed multiple full design concepts in close collaboration with the client and architect before the final direction was selected — exploring finishes, configurations, and color combinations until landing on something none of them had seen before in a locker context.

 The locker doors are faced in Wilsonart Traceless HPL in Charcoal Velvet — a rich, dark matte surface engineered to resist fingerprints and smudges.
-In a 347-locker system used daily by a large workforce, this is not a cosmetic choice: it means the installation looks as pristine on month twelve as it did on day one, without requiring constant cleaning attention from the facilities team.
+In a 347-locker system used daily by a large workforce, that's not cosmetic: it means the installation looks as clean on month twelve as it did on day one.

-The defining design element is the 3mm PVC edge banding in Abet Laminati Viola Madris — a vivid purple-violet selected to match the company's brand color exactly.
-Against the Charcoal Velvet doors and set against the office's orange accent walls in surrounding corridors, this edge banding appears to glow.
-The contrast is striking and intentional: elegant where it needs to be, bold where it counts.
-The touch displays on each locker unit are also customized to reflect the company's brand image, creating a fully coherent brand expression from every angle.
+The defining detail is the 3mm PVC edge banding in Abet Laminati Viola Madris — a vivid purple-violet matched precisely to the company's brand color.
+Against the Charcoal Velvet doors and the office's orange accent walls, the edge banding appears to glow.
+Elegant where it needs to be, bold where it counts.

-Multiple locker sizes are available throughout the installation, operated on an honor-system day-use basis: employees arrive and choose the locker size that matches their daily need — larger for heavy coat and bag days, smaller for lighter days.
+Multiple locker sizes are available throughout the installation on an honor-system day-use basis: employees arrive and choose the size that matches their daily need.
 No permanent assignments, no wasted capacity.

 "Some of the most distinctive and premium lockers we've created so far."— HAMILTON project team, Dallas installation

 Premium workplace lockers are not an accident.
-These are the three deliberate design decisions that elevated this Dallas installation above any locker project the client had seen before.
+These are the three deliberate decisions that elevated this installation above anything the client had seen before.

 Standard laminate locker doors show fingerprints.
-In a high-traffic 347-locker installation, that means a corridor that looks perpetually dirty unless facilities teams are cleaning constantly.
-Wilsonart Traceless HPL is engineered to prevent fingerprints and smudges — the matte Charcoal Velvet surface stays pristine under daily use without special treatment.
+In a high-traffic 347-locker installation, that means a corridor that looks perpetually dirty without constant attention from facilities.
+Wilsonart Traceless HPL in Charcoal Velvet is engineered to prevent fingerprints and smudges — the matte surface stays pristine under daily use without special treatment.

-The edge banding on a locker door is typically an afterthought — a thin strip of matching or neutral material that disappears into the overall surface.
+Edge banding is typically an afterthought — a thin strip of matching or neutral material that disappears into the surface.
 In Dallas, HAMILTON used 3mm PVC edge banding in Abet Laminati Viola Madris, a vivid purple-violet matched precisely to the company's brand color.

-Against the Charcoal Velvet door faces and the office's orange accent walls, this edge appears to glow — creating a striking visual effect that signals brand identity the moment someone enters the corridor.
-Elegant, bold, and unmistakably intentional.
+Against the Charcoal Velvet doors and the office's orange accent walls, this edge appears to glow — signaling brand identity the moment someone enters the corridor.
+Elegant, bold, unmistakably intentional.

-Every locker in the day-use system includes a touch display — the interface through which employees select and claim their locker for the day.
-In most installations, these displays are generic: black or silver hardware with a standard UI.
-In Dallas, HAMILTON customized each touch display to reflect the company's brand image: colors, interface style, and visual language all aligned to the client's identity standards.
+Every locker in the day-use system includes a touch display for employee access.
+In most installations, these are generic — black or silver hardware, standard UI.
+In Dallas, the touch displays were configured to reflect the company's brand image: colors, interface style, and visual language all aligned to the client's identity standards.

 The result is a locker system that feels like an extension of the brand, not technology grafted onto a cabinet.